-Here it is three weeks after the Queen Mary Art Deco Festival and I haven’t said a word about my sewing and the patterns I used, other than the fact that I sewed my garments.
+Here it is three weeks after the Queen Mary Art Deco Festival.
+How is it I haven’t said a word about my sewing and the patterns I used, other than the fact that I sewed my garments.
 Wow, how enlightening.
 For those of you seamstresses who were wondering, below is an absolutely fascinating (I jest, it’s pretty mundane) account of my summer of sewing in preparation for this lovely weekend.

 I wanted a new dress for Sunday morning, so I used the 1933 Dress with Cowl Sleeve (called Ladies Paris Frock on the pattern envelope) from the Vintage Pattern Lending Library.
 No grading needed.
 I loved the cowl sleeve.
-I also loved that you could adjust the waist a little because the ties that come from the front of the dress allow you to adjust the sizing smaller a little – it allows for weight fluctuations.
-The pattern went together smoothly, though the directions assumed you knew a lot of sewing terms.
+I also loved that you could adjust the waist a little.
+The ties that come from the front of the dress allow you to adjust the sizing smaller a little.
+Very forgiving for weight fluctuations.
+The pattern went together smoothly.
+However, the directions assumed you knew a lot of sewing terms.
 No directions for some instructions, so if you were new to sewing, you could be left floundering a little.
 The raw purple silk I used for the fabric of the dress made tying the bow tie lumpy.
 I looped the ties and let them drape down the front like a skinny jabot.
 I just pinned them down with a ‘30s brooch.
 Next time I will make the trim and tie pieces in a lightweight silk.
 That way the ties could have more drape and bend.

 For my ball gown, I really liked two patterns from the Vintage Fashion Library – I liked the top of DuBarry 1082B (called 1930 Plunging Back Ring Collar Gown on the website), but thought the skirt was too plain.
 I liked the skirt of Simplicity 2091 (called 1930s Sleeveless Surplice Front Dress & Jacket 2091 on the website) so with seam line modifications as I was grading the patterns, the two patterns became one.
 I did not like the neckband/backstrap pattern from the DuBarry, as it was a straight band that wouldn’t lay flat against the collarbone and curve down the back as the pattern drawing illustrates.
 As patterned, it would leave a rippled and warped top of the band as straight sewn lines don’t curve!
 You’d have to coax a lot of curve in an unsewn edge with lots of steam to get the curve you need and then sew your seam, so I just recut a curved neck band that would lie flat and curve back over my shoulder blades.
 Much better!
 However, I wish I hadn’t trimmed it in such an unfortunate synthetic.
 The dress was silk chiffon, but the trim ruined the look.

-So I wouldn’t let a perfectly good bodice pattern go to waste, I used the top of the Simplicity evening gown pattern, added a wide band at the bottom that extended to long ties, and it became the blue polka-dotted wrap top in the photo above referencing the trousers.
-As you can tell, I rarely make a pattern as shown – I like to make it mine and mix and match.
+So I wouldn’t let a perfectly good bodice pattern go to waste, I used the top of the Simplicity evening gown pattern.
+I added a wide band at the bottom that extended to long ties.
+This became the blue polka-dotted wrap top in the photo above referencing the trousers.
+As you can tell, I rarely make a pattern as shown.
+I like to make it mine and mix and match.
 Take a look at the photo in the pants section to see what it looked like.

-There were some other little odds and ends, but I didn’t figure that was worth a pattern review.
+I sewed some other little odds and ends, but I didn’t figure that was worth a pattern review.
 Mainly they consisted of slips for sheer gowns.

 And there you have it.
 My sewing adventures from the summer.
 I know I’m saying it now, and will likely be saying it next summer as I’m working on last minute projects for next year’s festival, but NEVER AGAIN will I spend my summer shackled to my sewing machine.
 I liked what I made, but honestly, was it worth my entire summer?